-Message Solution (Shutter-speed or If the subject is too bright, lower ISO sensitivity or choose a faster shutter speed or smaller aperture (higher f-number).
-If the subject is too dark, raise ISO sensitivity, use the flash, or choose a slower shutter speed or larger aperture (lower f-number).
+Message Solution (Shutter-speed or aperture display flashes) If the subject is too bright, lower ISO sensitivity or choose a faster shutter speed or smaller aperture (higher f-number).
+If the subject is too dark, raise ISO sensitivity, use a flash, or choose a slower shutter speed or larger aperture (lower f-number).
 Keeping the zoom ring button pressed, rotate the zoom ring to extend the lens.
 A lens with a retractable lens barrel button is attached with the lens barrel retracted.
 Keeping the retractable lens barrel button pressed, rotate the zoom ring to extend the lens.
 Check lens.
 Pictures can only be taken when a lens is attached.
 Attach a lens.
-Start-up error.
+Lens error.
 Turn the camera off and then on again.
-Turn the camera off, remove and replace the battery, and then turn the camera on.
+If the Try again after turning the camera off and on. problem persists or reoccurs frequently, contact a Nikon-authorized service representative.
 The clock has been reset.
 Set the camera clock.
 No memory card.
 Turn the camera off and confirm that the card is correctly inserted.
 This memory card cannot be used.
 Card may be damaged; insert a different card.
 Use an approved card.
 Format the card.
 If the problem persists, the card may be damaged.
-Contact a Nikonauthorized service representative.
+Contact a Nikon-authorized service representative.
 Insert a new memory card.

-This memory card is not formatted.
+Message Solution This memory card is not formatted.
 Format the memory card?
 Select Yes to format the card, or turn the camera off and insert another memory card.

-Message Solution - You may be able to record additional images M if you reduce image quality or size.
 Memory card is full.
+You may be able to record additional images if you reduce image quality or size.
 Delete unwanted images.
 Insert another memory card.
-If the current folder is numbered 999 and con- tains either 999 photographs or a photograph Cannot create numbered 9999, the shutter-release button will additional folders on be disabled and no further photographs can be memory card. taken.
+Cannot create additional folders on memory card.
+If the current folder is numbered 999 and contains either 999 photographs or a photograph numbered 9999, the shutter-release button will be disabled and no further photographs can be taken.
 Choose Yes for Reset file numbering and then either format the current memory card or insert a new memory card.
-The movie-record The movie-record button can not be used in button cannot be used best moment capture or Motion Snapshot in this mode. modes.
-Photographs cannot be The shutter-release button can not be used to recorded in this mode. take photographs while a slow-motion movie recorded in this mode. is being recorded.
+The movie-record button cannot be used in this mode.
+The movie-record button can not be used in best moment capture or Motion Snapshot modes.
+Photographs cannot be recorded in this mode.
+The shutter-release button can not be used to take photographs while a slow-motion movie is being recorded.
 The camera's internal temperature is high.
-The Wait for the camera to cool. camera will now turn wait for the camera to cool. off.
-Memory card contains To view pictures, insert a memory card con- no images. taining images.
-The file has been created or modified on a Cannot display this file. computer or different make of camera, or is corrupt.
+The camera will now turn off.
+Wait for the camera to cool.
+Memory card contains no images.
+To view pictures, insert a memory card containing images.
+Cannot display this file.
+The file has been created or modified on a computer or different make of camera, or is corrupt.